Armadillo (character): Fictional character biography

 Antonio Rodriguez was born in San Antonio, Texas.
-He was given superhuman strength and durability by Dr. Karl Malus.
-This process involved having his human genes combined with the genetic material of an armadillo which gave him the appearance of a humanoid armadillo.
-The Armadillo's original motivation during his criminal career was to get enough money to be able to pay a doctor to discover a way to cure his girlfriend Maria of an unspecified terminal illness.
-When she was cured from her treatment, Maria abandoned him because of his appearance.
-Since that time, his motive has been to secure enough money to pay the Power Broker or some other scientist to reverse the process which transformed him.
-As part of the Armadillo's first encounter with superheroes, he was dispatched by Dr. Karl Malus to break into the West Coast Avengers Compound and free Goliath.
-There, the Armadillo battled Captain America who released him after learning of the sacrifice he made for the comatose Maria.
+Karl Malus subjected Rodriguez to genetic experiments that gave him the appearance and abilities of an armadillo.
+The Armadillo's original motivation during his criminal career was to get enough money to cure his girlfriend Maria Bonita of an unspecified terminal illness.
+After she is successfully cured, Maria abandons Armadillo because of his appearance.
+Since then, his motive has been to secure enough money to reverse the process which transformed him.

-The Armadillo later joined the Unlimited Class Wrestling Federation.
-While on tour with the UCWF, he battled Captain America and Hawkeye atop the Empire State Building.
-He had apparently gone berserk after discovering his estranged wife Bonita with another man, and was intending to commit suicide.
-Captain America tried to talk him down, but the Armadillo jumped off the building.
-He survived the fall, but was arrested.
+The Armadillo later joins the Unlimited Class Wrestling Federation.
+While on tour with the UCWF, he battles Captain America and Hawkeye atop the Empire State Building.
+He has apparently gone berserk after discovering his estranged wife Bonita with another man.
+As a result, Armadillo attempts to commit suicide by jumping off a building.
+He survives the fall, but is arrested.

-He was later seen incarcerated in the Vault.
-Having been talked out of a criminal career by Captain America and his allies, he surrendered to Vagabond to avoid further prosecution.
-Armadillo only wished to serve out the remainder of his sentence.
-To this end, he fought against various supervillains who wished to engineer large-scale breakouts, including Venom, and later various supervillains released by the Thunderbolts as they broke out Moonstone.

-After being released from the Vault, Armadillo became the regional champion of the Ultimate Fighting League.
-After his defeat by Daniel Axum (formerly the villain Battler), Armadillo was reduced to begging in an alleyway.
-There, he talked Daniel Axum out of joining a Spider-Man Revenge Squad.

-Having fallen on hard times, Armadillo proceeded to join the Constrictor and Jack O'Lantern in robbing an armored car.
-After his defeat by Hercules, Armadillo was incarcerated at the Raft, and chained to Tiger Shark.
-During the break-out initiated by Electro, Armadillo and Tiger Shark escaped and hid out in the town of Fairbury, Illinois.
-There, they were confronted by the New Warriors, resulting in a battle in which both fugitives were defeated.
-Afterwards, Armadillo joined Vil-Anon, a twelve-step group dedicated to helping individuals overcome their criminal tendencies.
+Having fallen on hard times, Armadillo joins Constrictor and Jack O'Lantern in robbing an armored car.
+After being defeated by Hercules, Armadillo is incarcerated at the Raft.
+During a break-out initiated by Electro, Armadillo and Tiger Shark escape and hide out in Fairbury, Illinois until they are caught by the New Warriors.
+Afterwards, Armadillo joins Vil-Anon, a twelve-step group dedicated to helping individuals overcome their criminal tendencies.